SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 }
 ```

+> Do you recognise the value `@sap/cds/libx/_runtime/remote/Service.js` in the `impl` property?
+Yes, it's the same file that was referenced when [we encountered the errors in the previous exercise](../08-introduce-sap-cloud-sdk#try-it-out), i.e. the file providing the implementation for connecting to and consuming remote services.

 👉 Rerun the command but use `ls` instead of `get`, to see the same information but in a different format:

 ```bash